 1. Heel-Toe Raises

 This exercise helps older adults strengthen their lower leg muscles, which are essential for balance when walking or performing other physical activities.
-In a standing position, begin to rise up on your toes as high as you can and engage your calf muscles.
+In a standing or seated position, begin to rise up on your toes as high as you can and engage your calf muscles.
 Return to the starting position and repeat this step as often as you’d like.

 2. Chair Squats